Framing Lattices and Flow Polytopes: Background and terminology

-A triangulation of $\calF_G$ whose facets are the maximal cliques of $(G,F)$ for some framing~$F$ is called a \defn{framing triangulation of $\calF_G$}.
+A triangulation of $\calF_G$ whose facets are the maximal cliques of $(G,F)$ for some framing~$F$ is called a \defn{framed triangulation of $\calF_G$}.
 The routes appearing in every maximal clique of $(G,F)$ are called the \defn{exceptional routes}, and we use $\calE$ to denote the set of exceptional routes.
-The exceptional routes of $(G,F)$ correspond to cone points in the framing triangulation, i.e. points contained in every facet of the triangulation.
+The exceptional routes of $(G,F)$ correspond to cone points in the framed triangulation, i.e. points contained in every facet of the triangulation.

-From now on, unless otherwise specified, we draw the framed graphs $(G,F)$ in such a way that the order of the framing of the incoming and outgoing edges at every vertex is \defn{increasing from top to bottom}; for example, as in~\Cref{fig_oruga2_frame_triangulations} (left) and not as in~\Cref{fig_oruga2_frame_triangulations} (right)).
+From now on, unless otherwise specified, we draw the framed graphs $(G,F)$ in such a way that the order of the framing of the incoming and outgoing edges at every vertex is \defn{increasing from top to bottom}; for example, as in~\Cref{fig_oruga2_frame_triangulations} (left) and not as in~\Cref{fig_oruga2_frame_triangulations} (right).

 This has two advantages.
 First, we do not need to include the labels of a framing for the incoming and outgoing edges to the figure because they are just ordered from top to bottom.
 Second, the coherence relation becomes very intuitive because two paths are coherent at a vertex $v$ if they ``\defn{do not cross}'' at $v$, as illustrated in~\Cref{fig_coherent_crossing}.